alisasgithub/alisa-digital-garden/_notes/essays/digital-garden.md

 As a concept, digital gardens are interesting to me because it feels like a new form of blogging that is in line with some of the values underlying how [[genz|Gen Z]] are reclaiming personal expression as a response to the conformation and corporatized aesthetic created through social media sites of the 2010's.

 Digital gardens are idiosyncratic by definition -- you can't fake authenticity through ideas and topics that you find interesting, nor can an algorithm decide not to show that content to their friends anymore.
-Corporations can't track your every move (depending on the garden), and they can't monetize your interests or values.
+Corporations can't track your every move{% include sidenote.html sidenote="I guess that's not true depending on how much data someone's site collects, but knock on wood." sidenoteID="test" %}, and they can't monetize your interests or values.
 Your digital garden is *your* little corner of the internet.

 ## Further reading